uthcode/learntosolveit/source/ubuntu.rst

 Ubuntu
 ======

+ssh
+---
+In order to prevent the SSH RSA key verification,  you can use the following option with ssh.
+`-o StrictHostKeyChecking=no`

 phoe6: In xterm, I can change the size of fonts and windows by doing Control + Right Click and Selecting Huge from the VT Font menu.
 Can I have this setting in the .Xresources file?
 I am not able to find out what I should do.